poelstra/thermal-camera/README.md

 Wio Terminal.
 It is currently hardcoded, and doesn't actually respond to e.g. changes in reflected temperature or emissivity.

+### Device debugging

+'Real' debugging on the Wio Terminal requires some special provisions, so 'printf-debugging' is probably easiest.

-Additionally, the Wio Terminal version has a feature that helps with 'printf-debugging': press and hold the joystick's center button while booting until it starts blinking rapidly (screen will remain off).
+The application has a feature that helps with that: press and hold the joystick's center button while booting until the blue led (next to the USB port) starts blinking rapidly (screen will remain off).
 Then release the button, and use your favorite terminal program to connect to the serial port (e.g. Platform IO's builtin Serial Monitor).
 The boot will continue, including showing any messages during early boot.